AlineCoutinho/site/content/authors/admin/_index.md

 ---

 Welcome to my website!
+I am an economic sociologist, and a sessional lecturer at the University of Ottawa, Canada.

 **Research**

-I am a sociologist whose research lies at the intersection of economic sociology, organizational analysis, and inequality regimes.
+My research lies at the intersection of economic sociology, organizational analysis, and inequality regimes.
 Currently, I conduct applied research on the post-pandemic economic recovery in Canada, with a focus on identifying sustainable and inclusive solutions to decarbonize the economy, improve social and health outcomes, and increase economic performance.
-Recently, I've studied entrepreneurship building programs and the emergence of the economic category of ‘the entrepreneur’ in Brazil.
+During my PhD, I investigated entrepreneurship building programs and the emergence of the economic category of ‘the entrepreneur’ in Brazil.
 I also have experience researching climate change governance in Canada and Australia, knowledge translation and mobilization, and political scandals.
-My work has been published in
-English and Portuguese language peer-reviewed journals.
+My work has been published in anglo and lusophone peer-reviewed journals.

 **Teaching**